advocations/skype/Skype/Trusted-Application-API/SDK/README.md

 Thank you for your interest in Skype for Business developer documentation!

+## Release Notes

+### 1.0.0-prerelease4

+Key changes:
+ 1. ClientPlatformSettings, IClientPlatform and ClientPlatform don't expose IsInternalPartner and IsSandBoxEnv properties anymore; they are available as extensions
+ 2. New sample (QuickStartSamples/TrustedJoinMeeting.sln) is available showing how to do a trusted join into a meeting.
+It also introduces a sample TrouterBasedEventChannel which can be used to debug issues without having to deploy
+ 3. Some officially unsupported extension methods are available under Microsoft.SfB.PlatformService.SDK.ClientModel.Internal namespace to help developers

+New methods:
+ 1. IApplication.GetAnonApplicationTokenForMeetingAsync() replaces IApplication.GetAnonApplicationTokenAsync().
+ 2. IApplication.CreateAdhocMeetingAsync() replaces IApplication.GetAdhocMeetingResourceAsync()
+ 3. IApplication.GetAnonApplicationTokenForP2PCallAsync()
+ 4. IParticipant.EjectAsync()
+ 5. IAudioVideoInvitation.AcceptAndBridgeAsync()
+ 6. IAudioVideoInvitation.StartAdhocMeetingAsync()
+ 7. IAdhocMeeting is now available and supports JoinAdhocMeeting()

+Corresponding changes to Capability enums have been made

+Dependency changes:
+ 1. System.Net.Http [4.0,4.1)
+ 2. Microsoft.SkypeforBusiness.TrustedApplicationAPI.ResourceContract [7.0.1567.0,)

+### 1.0.0-prerelease3

+Key changes:
+ 1. ClientPlatformSettings' constructor no longer accepts IsSandBoxEnv

+Dependency changes:
+ 1. System.Net.Http (,4.1)
+ 2. CommonServiceLocator is no longer a dependency

+### 1.0.0-prerelease2

+Minor bug fixes

+### 1.0.0-prerelease1

+Initial release

 ## **Trusted Application SDK** documentation

 The markdown documents in this repository project are the source of the **Trusted Application SDK** documentation available to the public preview release, the Microsoft developer site at msdn.microsoft.com/skype.